1st January 2021

 As I sat in the doctors waiting room, I knew something wasn’t right but hoped so hard I was wrong.
 The doctor sent me straight for a scan.
 Unfortunately, I was right.

-Suddenly, just like 2020, all of the normal things we had planned that year seemed so out of reach.
+Suddenly all of the normal things we had planned that year seemed so out of reach.

 Our children, Max and Lauren, were just seven and four.
 Lauren was starting school and Owen and I had been looking forward to taking those ‘first day’ photographs.

 Instead, we were having to prepare ourselves and the children for what lay ahead.

 My only hope was that someone could find a treatment that could give me more time.
 And incredibly, they did.
 Thanks to cancer research, like the projects funded by Worldwide Cancer Research, and the kindness of people like you, I defied the odds and I'm still here today.

 But sadly it isn’t all over for me, as part of my tumour could not be removed.

 Like many people with cancer, I live every day knowing it could be my last – that’s why lifesaving cancer research must continue.

 I try to stay positive and the more years go by, the more hopeful I am that new treatments and cures will be found.
 But those breakthroughs can’t happen without funding as much new cancer research as possible – and that lifesaving research was put at risk because of the pandemic.

 As a charity entirely reliant on donations from kind supporters like you, Worldwide Cancer Research urgently needs your help to make sure people with cancer aren’t forgotten because of the ‘other c’ - coronavirus.